Sakilalakmal/kada_mandiya_microservice/README.md

 ## 📖 Overview

-**Kada Mandiya** (කඩ මැදියේ - "In the Midst of Shops" in Sinhala) is a comprehensive, production-ready e-commerce platform built using modern microservices architecture.
+**Kada Mandiya** (කඩ මණ්ඩිය- "In the Midst of Shops" in Sinhala) is a comprehensive, production-ready e-commerce platform built using modern microservices architecture.
 This project demonstrates enterprise-grade patterns including event-driven communication, domain separation, and distributed system best practices.
 ---

 ## ✨ Features